 “It (the Project) is about making the whole network viable, whereas maybe it wouldn’t have been.
 It was an ageing leaky delivery system that was designed, and really was fit for purpose, a long time ago,” he said.

-“It was world-leading when it was built in the early 20th century, but 21st century with all of the challenges we are competing against – a dry climate, the Murray Darling Basin Plan, competition in export markets that we haven’t had before.
+“It was world-leading when it was built in the early 20th century, but in the 21st century we’re competing against many challenges – a dry climate, the Murray-Darling Basin Plan, competition in export markets that we haven’t had before.

 “All of those things mean we had to build something new.
 In a nutshell, we have to have a really efficient delivery system.
 Our region relies on it.”